maresme-makers/things/README.md

 Part of us are in the digital fabrication group: https://n-1.cc/g/fabricacio-digital Others in social / cooperative work place Can Fugarolas, http://canfugarolas.org/

 # License
-We apply the GPLv3 unless another free license is applied already (in the case of forked or modified materials).
+We apply the Creative Commons Attribution ShareAlike license unless another license is applied already (in the case of forked or modified materials).